 What are the main notices we might issue, and why?

-It’s just as important for us to manage the lower demands for electricity seen over summer as it is to manage winter's peak demands.
-It's a different set of challenges that we plan for, and are used to dealing with.
+It’s just as important for us to manage lower demands for electricity as it is to manage winter's peak demands.
+It's a different set of challenges that we plan for, and which our experts managed during 2020’s lockdown periods.

 At times of low demand, or in periods where less controllable generation connected directly to distribution networks makes up more of the supply, we might identify that we need some additional flexibility on the system.